clementvidon/Makefile_tutor/README.md

 > - split the line with a `backslash`
 > - substitution reference so `main.c` becomes `src/main.c`
-> - compilers rule uses multiple source directories
+> - compilers rule uses multiple source and object directories
 > - `@D` expands to the directory part of the target file name
 > - `clean` rule `--recursive`
 > - `info` rule print the `$(NAME)` recipe without executing it